tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 - [Mac Basics animated walkthrough](https://help.apple.com/macos/catalina/mac-basics).
 - [Mac tips for Windows switchers](https://support.apple.com/en-us/HT204216).

+### Set up an Apple ID

+You are also required to register your iMac with an Apple ID as soon as you receive it.

+This is a mandatory step for you.

+A few simple steps to follow and make this all happen:

+- Register your iMac with an Apple ID.
+Please use your student email, in case you have not been provided with your login data to your new student email, please use your personal email in the meantime.
+- Send a screenshot of the successfully registered/signed in user to Sophia ([recruitment@developersinstitute.ac.nz](mailto:recruitment@developersinstitute.ac.nz))
+- Do not disconnect your Apple ID under any circumstance

 ### Some suggested tweaks for your Mac

 - [Enable your home folder in finder](https://vimeo.com/431692277/670a619782)